vaaniGO/ICSLang/README.md

 ![Alt Text](https://github.com/vaaniGO/ICSLang/blob/main/icon.png)
 ### BOOP!
+How to right code.
-A novel submission system for students of computer science.
+### A novel submission system for students of computer science.
 This is designed to promote structured thinking, strong design choices, self-reflection and a well-probed problem-solving stream.
 # 📝 Language Syntax

 The ICS language syntax is designed to be simple and intuitive, allowing users to write structured documents easily.
 Each section is enclosed using double angle brackets (`<< >>`) and follows a defined tag-based hierarchy.